The Labrador Retriever started out as a sporting breed, but have been the most popular family dog in America for several years running.

-To stay healthy they will need a great diet, in appropriate amounts, and of course lots of love and care.
+To stay healthy, they will need a balanced diet, in appropriate amounts, and of course lots of love and care.

 Labrador Retrievers make great pets for active families, who are around for much of the day or are able to put in place effective cover plans during the working day.

-Although generally good natured, Labs can be quiet bouncy and pushy and knock over very small children or the frail.
+Although generally good natured, Labs can be quite bouncy and pushy and knock over very small children or the frail.

 Rescuing a Labrador Retriever